Environmentally-induced chaos: Extreme-mass-ratio systems of rotating black holes in astrophysical environments: Geodesic motion

 \subsection{Evolving geodesics on numerical backgrounds}

-Adopting quasi-isotropic coordinates, the line element~\eqref{line_element} can be described through four independent functions $(f,g,h,\omega)$ of $(r,\theta)$, where the metric tensor components result directly from Eq. \eqref{eq:metric}, i.e.,
+Adopting quasi-isotropic coordinates, the line element \eqref{line_element} can be described through four independent functions $(f,g,h,\omega)$ of $(r,\theta)$, where the metric tensor components result directly from Eq. \eqref{eq:metric}, i.e.,

 The solutions have been found numerically following the procedure described in the previous section.
 The details of the numerical implementation are provided also in \cite{Fernandes:2022gde,Fernandes:2025osu}.
-The geodesic evolution of orbits around rotating BHs in a halo of Hernquist-type matter, uses the numerically-constructed metric tensor components \eqref{metric_tensor_components}, as in \cite{Destounis:2023khj}, and geodesics are evolved with the use of high-order interpolation functions that are constructed from the data of the metric tensor.
-For all simulations performed herein, we find that the constraint equation \eqref{constraint_equation} is satisfied to within one part in $10^8$ for the first $\sim10$ thousand revolutions (and intersections through the equatorial plane).
+The geodesic evolution of massive particles around rotating BHs in a halo of Hernquist-type matter, uses the numerically-constructed metric tensor components \eqref{metric_tensor_components}, as in \cite{Destounis:2023khj}, and geodesics are evolved with the use of high-order interpolation functions that are constructed from the data of the metric tensor.
+For all simulations performed herein, we find that the constraint equation \eqref{constraint_equation} is satisfied to within one part in $10^8$ for the first $\sim20$ thousand revolutions (and $\sim20$ thousand intersections through the equatorial plane).
 In all cases we fix the mass ratio of the EMRI to $\mu/M_\textrm{BH}=10^{-6}$ (even though at the geodesic level it just leads to a change of scales) and choose the constant energy and azimuthal angular momentum as $E/\mu=0.9$ and $L_z/\mu=3M_\textrm{BH}$, respectively.
+This choice stems from the fact that the most dominant resonances are located in the strong-field regime, and the aforementioned values for $E$ and $L_z$ gives us access to these resonances.
+Furthermore, due to the effect of circularization of orbits that takes place during GW emission, the eccentricity should be significantly decreased, with respect to the initial eccentricity at the astrophysical capture of the secondary, that can be very high.
+The particular choice of $E$ and $L_z$ facilitate eccentricities approximately smaller than $0.4$, thus are good quantities to initialize a somewhat more realistic inspiral.
+Nevertheless, there is a large choice of parameter space values where small eccentricities can be achieved, thus our choice is neither fine-tuned, nor random.